-Of all the sustainable fine jewelry brands, this is probably the one that cares most about people, since she hires fairly waged artisans in Rajasthan, India, to make her pieces.
-Pippa Small is committed to not only providing long-term job opportunities to locals by working with artisan collectives across India, Afghanistan, Myanmar and Bolivia, but is also concerned with preserving traditional craft techniques.
-She often draws inspiration from ancient Asian symbols, Buddhist iconography, and the beauty of South East Asia when creating each of her memorable designs.
+Of all the sustainable fine jewelry brands, this is probably the one that cares most about people.
+Pippa Small hires fairly waged artisans in Rajasthan, India, to make her pieces.
+She is committed to not only providing long-term job opportunities to locals by working with artisan collectives across India, Afghanistan, Myanmar and Bolivia, but is also concerned with preserving traditional craft techniques.

 Seattle based brand Aide-Mémoire Jewelry have recently launched their Sculpted Collection, which fuses together reclaimed gold jewellery with lab-grown diamonds.
 Also called ‘synthetic diamonds’, these have a much smaller social and environmental footprint than mined diamonds.

 Their sculpted pieces include everything from dainty pendants to statement rings, and the brand fits nicely in the space between lavishly expensive jewelry and mass-produced costume accessories.
 Each item is made by hand and caters to those looking for ethically and environmentally sustainable jewellery that will last for years to come.

 Ethical jewellery designer Bliss Lau believes strongly that jewellery should be a physical experience, inspired by sensuality and structure.
 Bliss elegantly juxtaposes dichotomous relationships – bold and delicate, bound and free, organic and linear – and embraces the interplay between them to create both fluid and kinetic forms.